ansys/pymechanical/doc/source/index.rst

 Remote session
 ^^^^^^^^^^^^^^
-PyMechanical's Remote Session is based on `gRPC <https://grpc.io/>`_.
-The Mechanical application runs as a server, ready to respond to any clients.
+PyMechanical's  remote session is based on `gRPC <https://grpc.io/>`_.
+Mechanical runs as a server, ready to respond to any clients.

-PyMechanical provides a client to connect to a Mechanical server and make API calls onto that server.
+PyMechanical provides a client to connect to a Mechanical server and make API calls to that server.

 For comprehensive information on this feature, see the :ref:`ref_user_guide_session`.